List of awards and nominations received by Foo Fighters: Grammy Awards

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences in the United States.
 Foo Fighters has received fifteen awards from thirty-two nominations.
 They have won Best Rock Album five times, more than any other band.

 Kerrang!
 Awards

 The Kerrang!
 Awards is an award show from Kerrang!
 Magazine.
 Foo Fighters received six awards.

 MTV Awards

 MTV Australia Music Awards

 The MTV Australia Music Awards is the Australian version of the MTV Video Music Awards.
 Foo Fighters received five nominations.

 MTV Europe Music Awards

 The MTV Europe Music Awards is an annuel award show from MTV Europe.
 Foo Fighters received eleven nominations.

 MTV Video Music Awards

 The MTV Video Music Awards were established in 1984 by MTV to celebrate the top music videos of the year.
-Foo Fighters has received three awards from twenty three nominations.
+Foo Fighters has received three awards from twenty-six nominations.

 MTV Video Music Awards Japan

 The MTV Video Music Awards Japan is the Japanese version of the MTV Video Music Awards.
 Foo Fighters were nominated three times.